-- 6.1 Sections 1, 2 and 4 of this report indicate that the decisions requested of the Mayor concern the exercise of the GLA's general powers, falling within the GLA's statutory powers to do such things considered to further or which are facilitative of, conducive or incidental to the promotion of economic development and wealth creation, social development or the promotion of the improvement of the environment in Greater London; and in formulating the proposals in respect of which a decision is sought officers have complied with the Authority's related statutory duties to: - pay due regard to the principle that there should be equality of opportunity for all people; - consider how the proposals will promote the improvement of health of persons, health inequalities between persons and to contribute towards the achievement of sustainable development in the United Kingdom; and - consult with any appropriate bodies. - 6.2 In taking the decisions requested, the Mayor must have due regard to the Public Sector Equality Duty; namely the need to eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Equality Act 2010 and to advance equality of opportunity and foster good relations between persons who share a relevant protected characteristic (race, disability, gender, age, sexual orientation, religion or belief, pregnancy and maternity and gender reassignment) and persons who do not share it (section 149 of the Equality Act 2010).
-To this end, the Mayor should have particular regard to section 3 (above) of this report.
+- 6.1.
+Sections 1, 2 and 4 of this report indicate that the decisions requested of the Mayor concern the exercise of the GLA's general powers to do such things considered to further or that are facilitative of, conducive or incidental to, the promotion of economic development and wealth creation, social development or the promotion of the improvement of the environment in Greater London; and in formulating the proposals in respect of which a decision is sought, officers have complied with the Authority's related statutory duties to: - pay due regard to the principle that there should be equality of opportunity for all people - consider how the proposals will promote the improvement of health of persons, health inequalities between persons and to contribute towards the achievement of sustainable development in the United Kingdom - consult with appropriate bodies. - 6.2.
+In taking the decisions requested, the Mayor must have due regard to the Public Sector Equality Duty namely, the need to eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Equality Act 2010; and to advance equality of opportunity, and foster good relations, between persons who share a relevant protected characteristic (race, disability, gender, age, sex, sexual orientation, religion or belief, pregnancy and maternity, and gender reassignment) and persons who do not share it (section 149 of the Equality Act 2010).
+To this end, the Mayor should have particular regard to section 3 (above) of this report. - 6.3.
+The Mayor may, under section 38 of the Act, delegate the exercise of the GLA's functions to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications.
+In relation to sponsorship activities, the GLA may rely on its subsidiary powers under section 34 of the GLA Act 1999 to do anything (apart from raising money) which is calculated to facilitate, or is conducive or incidental to, the exercise of any of its functions.
+Depending on the nature of the sponsorship activities, the GLA also has a power to charge third parties for discretionary services under section 93 of the Local Government Act 2003 provided that the charges levied do not exceed the costs of provision.
+If the delegation proposed in this MD is approved, the seeking, receipt and use of sponsorship may be approved by the Assistant Director, External Relations.
+Sponsorship arrangements entered into by the GLA must be in accordance with its Sponsorship Policy. - 6.4.
+Should the Mayor be minded to make the decisions sought, officers must ensure that: - any services and supplies required for the effective marketing communications, digital communications and engagement campaigns for the GLA are procured by TfL Commercial and in accordance with the GLA's Contracts and Funding Code

-- 6.3 The Mayor may, under section 38 of the Act, delegate the exercise of the GLA's functions to the Assistant Director, External Relations, in consultation with the Mayoral Director, External and International Affairs. - 6.4 The GLA may seek sponsorship, and charge third parties for discretionary services under section 93 of the Local Government Act 2003 provided that the charges levied do not exceed the costs of provision.
-If the delegation proposed in this MD be approved, the seeking, receipt and use of sponsorship may be approved by the Assistant Director, External Relations.
-Sponsorship arrangements entered into by the GLA must be in accordance with its Sponsorship Policy. - 6.5 Should the Mayor be minded to make the decisions sought officers must ensure that: - any services and supplies required for the effective marketing communications, digital communications and engagement campaigns for the GLA are procured by TfL Commercial and in accordance with the GLA's Contracts and Funding Code; - the GLA and service providers/suppliers enter into and execute contracts for the provision of the same before the commencement of such services and supplies; and - no reliance is placed upon sponsorship income before a legally binding commitment is secured from the sponsor.
+- the GLA and service providers/suppliers enter into and execute contracts for the provision of the same before the commencement of such services and supplies - no reliance is placed upon any sponsorship income before a legally binding commitment is secured from the sponsor.